tapsbook/photobookSDK-iOS/Doc/template-DB.md

 TBStdPageRatio_1x1    = 4,
 ````

-If you need more than these predefined aspect ratios, you need to create a new std_ratio_type ID and refer to this ID anywhere else when std_ratio_type is used. and yes, you only need to have one aspect ratio for the simplified aspect ratio, i.e. 3x2 and 15x10 should share one std_ratio_type, for example
+If you have customized book size other than these predefined aspect ratios, you need to create a new std_ratio_type ID and refer to this ID anywhere else when std_ratio_type is used. and yes, you only need to have one aspect ratio for the simplified aspect ratio, i.e. 3x2 and 15x10 should share one std_ratio_type, for example
 ````
 TBStdPageRatio_3x2    = 5,
 ````